SidRichardsQuantum/Celestial_Dynamics_Iteration_Methods/RESULTS.md

 ## Sun-Earth System

 Our Sun and Earth files in the directory ```examples/two_body_examples/sun_earth_examples/```, each plot the orbit of the Earth (blue line) around the Sun (red) over $25$ years, using a different iteration method.
-Our Earth starts $1AU$ on the $x$-axis away from the Sun at the origin.
+The simulation initializes Earth $1 AU$ along the x-axis from the Sun at the origin.
 We control a high number of steps $N=1000$ to maximise technique accuracy.
-$25$ years is also a control variable because this is a sufficiant number of orbital periods.
+$25$ years is chosen as it spans multiple orbital periods and exposes long-term integration errors..

 ### Euler Method

 The Euler Method does not illustrate the full $25$ periods.
-The Earth also spirals out immediately and not a lot of total energy is conserved.
+The Earth also spirals out immediately, conserving very little total mechanical energy - leading to rapid orbital divergence.
 Therefore, the Euler method is not an accurate technique, so methods with a higher-order or greater resolution are required to trace-out celestial dynamics better.

-Output:
+Euler fails due to accumulating first-order errors that destabilize the system rapidly, especially in energy-conserving dynamics like orbital motion.

+Below is the code output which includes the energy ratio:
 ```
 Two-Body System Simulation Euler Method Results:
 Body a mass: 1.99e+30 kg